pasientskyhosting/secure-mac-guide/README.md

 ```

 ## Generating the Primary Key
-Use the `same terminal session` you ran the export of GNUPGHOME in when continueing the next steps.
+Use the `same terminal session` you ran the export of GNUPGHOME in when continuing the next steps.

 Generate a new key with GPG, selecting RSA (sign only) and the appropriate keysize, optionally specifying an expiry: